exercism/java/exercises/concept/cars-assemble/.docs/instructions.md

 ## 1. Calculate the production rate per hour

-Implement the `CarsAssemble.productionRatePerHour()` method to calculate the assembly line's production rate per hour, taking into account its current assembly line's speed :
+Implement the `CarsAssemble.productionRatePerHour()` method to calculate the assembly line's production rate per hour, taking into account its current assembly line's speed and success rate:

 ```Java
 CarsAssemble.productionRatePerHour(6)
 // => 1193.4
 ```

 Note that the value returned is a `double`.
-You will need to take the success rate into account to get the correct result.

 ## 2. Calculate the number of working items produced per minute